 *On record sheets, document control would apply to the document revision of the record sheet template, but not the content of a record.
 The content of a record sheet completed during operations would be governed by record completion and maintenance.

-In practice, once a document revision is controlled and available to a wide group of people, it becomes impossible to control every printed copy… That acknowledged, it’s predictable that certain documents will have printed copies, and when a new revision is introduced, particular care should be taken to collect and destroy and hard copies of superseded revisions.
+In practice, once a document revision is controlled and available to a wide group of people, it becomes very challenging to control every printed copy… That acknowledged, it’s predictable that certain documents will have printed copies, and when a new revision is introduced, particular care should be taken to collect and destroy and hard copies of superseded revisions.
 This will include signs/displays, certain reference documents (for example, acceptance criteria for consignments at goods intake), and process record sheets.

 Advantages of Digital Systems for Document Control